ricrocha82/cressent/README.md

 # StemLoop-Finder Module

-**StemLoop-Finder** is a bioinformatic tool designed to detect and annotate stem-loop (DNA hairpin) structures with conserved motifs.
-Originally developed to help identify replication origins in CRESS DNA viruses, this module automates the process of finding candidate stem-loop regions using secondary structure prediction.
+Customized version of [StemLoop-Finder](https://journals.asm.org/doi/10.1128/mra.00424-21) designed to detect and annotate stem-loop (DNA hairpin) structures with conserved motifs.
+This module automates the process of finding candidate stem-loop regions using secondary structure prediction.
 It leverages the `ViennaRNA` library for folding predictions and scores candidate structures based on how closely they match user-defined ideal stem and loop lengths.

 ## Features